julianpollmann/matchms/README.rst

 Pipeline class
 ==============

 To make typical matchms workflows (data import, processing, score computations) more accessible to users, matchms now offers a `Pipeline` class to handle complex workflows.
 This also allows to create, import, export, or modify workflows using yaml files.
 See code examples below (and soon: updated tutorial).
+Test

 Sparse scores array
 ===================